Liquid-Reply/finops-webinar/README.md

 ## Infracost
 Infracost will be used to show, how we can make project participants aware of changes they are implementing.

+# Use-Cases
+## Tags/Labels
+Tags or labels will help you to set up good cloud infrastructure.
+Typcial tags are e.g. owner, environment, budget The owner tag will help you to:
+- Send alerts to the owner (security problems, rightsizing recommendations, etc.)
+- Charge the owner for the specific resource
+The environment tag will enable you to:
+- Turn off the environment on the weekend or in the night (e.g. dev/test environments)
+- Turn off the environment in holiday times (e.g. christmas) The budget tag will enable you to:
+- Turn off environments if the budget is exceeding